 Pedestrian walkways that are located adjacent vehicle parking are proposed to be concrete which is contrasting to the asphaltic concrete paving.
+The walkways are all e.
+Spacing requirement: No further than 200 feet apart, on center.
+At least 1 pedestrian connection to an abutting street frontage for every 200 linear feet of street frontage.

-The walkways are all 5'-0" wide.
+5'-0" wide.
 Concrete wheel stops are located 2 feet from the sidewalk in the parking spaces and will provide the 5'-0" minimum clear walkway width.